jaittoka/typed-decoders/README.md

 - `Str` Accepts string
 - `Bool` Accepts boolean value
 - `Num` Accepts number value
+- `Int` Accepts a number that is an integer
 - `StrNum` Accepts a string that can be converted to number
 - `Undef` Accepts undefined value
 - `Date` Accepts Date instance value